jerrode/media/pitch.md

 We invite to join our [Slack Community](https://asyncy.click/slack) where the magic happens.
 Open source contribution is well received.
 Yes, we are a for-profit company but our entire tooling is open source.

+# The History Books

+### Monoliths, Microservices and the Microservice Monolith

+Today, there are two application architecture options: monoliths and microservices.
+Monoliths are the most popular primarily because logic and code are tightly coupled in a single deployable stack.
+Microservices are a collection of specific services that, when orchestrated properly, create a decentralized application with many stacks.

+Monoliths are popular for a good reason.
+They have low devop architecture demands while providing a single point of logic and code for transparent operations.
+However, monoliths can be difficult to scale because of language limitations and bottlenecks.
+Over time, monoliths accrue technical debt if not maintained properly and refactoring code may require an entire application redesign.
+Testing monoliths can be very tricky since logic is deeply embedded.

+Microservices are notoriously hard to orchestrate properly which lead to service coupling and high technical debt.
+In the worst case, the coupling and poor architecture leads to a Microservice Monolith which has extreme technical debt and vast performance limitations.
+However, microservices has been made popular by successful companies like Netflix, Amazon, and Google who have nearly mastered orchestration with custom tooling and a team of thousands of engineers.
+Microservices are powerful when orchestrated properly.
+They provide an environment where services can be separately deployed and optimized for the highest performance.

+### The Dawn of Microservice Choreography

+> An unfamiliar term which has not been defined by a product, yet mentioned in several publications as the future of microservices and application development.

+Microservice Choreography is a collection of services that communicate in an environment that eliminates container coupling while automating orchestration with transparent data flow.
+A service is a language agnostic container, function or algorithm designed to care out a specific operation.

+Eliminating orchestration allows developers to focus on application logic instead of architecture.
+Paving the way for rapid application prototyping to production, building some applications 100x faster.

+To achieve Microservice Choreography, we believe, you need domain-specific language for choreography and a platform for orchestration.

+The language would be the application logic which choreographs the services.
+The platform would be the language execution environment by orchestrating the services and managing security, data, and configuration.

 ### Media
 Twitter: [@asyncy](https://asyncy.click/twitter)